 C.5.1.
-Description of the measures used to assess operational risk systems or from external events.
+Description of the measures used to assess operational risk

+Operational risk is defined as the risk of losses resulting from inadequate or failed internal processes and controls, people and systems or from external events.
 These definitions highlight the four causes of operational risk events: (1) external events; (2) inadequate or failing processes and controls; (3) people; and (4) systems.